 It is located near Georgetown, Colorado, on Interstate 70, just 32 miles west of Denver.
 Specific directions will be sent to you prior to the camp date.

-The total cost for the Camp Comfort weekend, including all meals, snacks, overnight accommodations, recreation, and workshops is $150.
+The total cost for the Camp Comfort weekend, including all meals, snacks, overnight accommodations, recreation, and workshops is $175.
 Scholarships may be available based on financial need.
-Contact us for more information.